 The Administration Division serves a support role to the Patrol Division and the Detective Division.
 The primary operational areas within the division include the Police Records Unit, Chaplain’s Unit, Planning and Research, Community Resource/Public Information Officer, Crime Analysis Unit, Automated Systems Support, Administrative Support, Procurement and Purchasing and the Emergency 911 Communication Center.
 The division also oversees the department budget and special projects.

-For more information, visit our Recruitment Page.
+For more information about our job opportunities, visit our Recruitment Page.

 PD Phone Numbers